Module 1.1: Advanced Cilium for CCA

 # Step 3: Wait for readinesscilium clustermesh status --context kind-cluster-a --wait

-# A service in Cluster A that is discoverable from Cluster BapiVersion: v1kind: Servicemetadata: name: payment-service namespace: production annotations: # This annotation makes the service global service.cilium.io/global: "true"spec: selector: app: payment ports: - port: 443When a pod in Cluster B resolves payment-service.production.svc.cluster.local, Cilium returns endpoints from BOTH clusters.
-Traffic is load-balanced across all available backends.
+# A service in Cluster A that is discoverable from Cluster BapiVersion: v1kind: Servicemetadata: name: payment-service namespace: production annotations: # This annotation makes the service global service.cilium.io/global: "true"spec: selector: app: payment ports: - port: 443By resolving payment-service.production.svc.cluster.local, workloads are naturally balanced across backends in all meshed clusters.
+However, crossing data center boundaries introduces latency.
+We control this using Service Affinity.

 apiVersion: v1kind: Servicemetadata: name: payment-service annotations: service.cilium.io/global: "true" # Prefer local cluster, fall back to remote service.cilium.io/affinity: "local"spec: selector: app: payment ports: - port: 443| Affinity | Behavior |